 Sam covers Dickinson State athletics for The Press.
-He is a native of Somerville, Massachusetts, where President Barack Obama once lived, and is a 2015 graduate of Emerson College in Boston.
+He is a native of Somerville, Massachusetts, where former President Barack Obama once lived, and is a 2015 graduate of Emerson College in Boston.
 He likes basketball, newspapers, Gil Scott Heron and sneakers, among a few other things.
 Before The Press, he worked as an assistant in the sports department at The Boston Globe.

->

-> - Member for
+- Member for

-> - 8 months 4 weeks
+- 8 months 4 weeks

 Nine-year-old Mickellyn Walker understands the importance of repetition.
 For her, it's a quick spin of the ball, followed by one, two, and three consecutive dribbles, then a nice and concentrated follow through.
 Thousands of times over.
 Sometimes six days a week.